 and

-where $p$ is any odd prime, $q=p^{e}$, $e=\phi(\ell^{k})=(\ell-1)\ell^{k-1}$, $u\in\mathbb{F}_{p}$, $N=\frac{q-1}{2\ell^{k}}$, and in $(\ref{EQ10})$, we consider $f:\mathbb{F}_{p^e}\rightarrow\mathbb{F}_{p}$ to be a weakly regular bent function such that $f^{*}$ is a quadratic form, that is $f$ satisfies the condition $f^{*}(cx)=c^{2}f^{*}(x)$ for any $c\in\mathbb{F}_{p}^{*}$ and $x\in\mathbb{F}_{p^{e}}$, where $f^{*}$ is the dual of $f$ discussed in section \ref{S1}.
-Through detailed calculations on certain exponential sums, we obtain five classes of $4$-weight linear codes, one class of $2$-weight linear codes, two classes of $6$-weight linear codes, two classes of $8$-weight linear codes and one class of $9$-weight linear codes from our construction.
-It is noteworthy that the defining sets in $(\ref{EQ9})$ and $(\ref{EQ10})$ used to develop linear codes in this paper deal with a new binomial Weil sum $S_{\mathcal{N}}(a,b)$ defined in $(\ref{EQ0})$ compared to the previous works of \cite{P12,P4,P5} and others summarized in Table \ref{Table7}.
+where $p$ is any odd prime, $q=p^{e}$, $e=\phi(\ell^{k})=(\ell-1)\ell^{k-1}$, $u\in\mathbb{F}_{p}$, $N=\frac{q-1}{2\ell^{k}}$, and in $(\ref{EQ10})$, we consider $f:\mathbb{F}_{q}\rightarrow\mathbb{F}_{p}$ to be a weakly regular bent function such that $f^{*}$ satisfies the condition $f^{*}(cx)=c^{2}f^{*}(x)$ for any $c\in\mathbb{F}_{p}^{*}$ and $x\in\mathbb{F}_{q}$, where $f^{*}$ is the dual of $f$ discussed in section \ref{S1}.
+Through detailed calculations on certain exponential sums, we obtain five classes of $4$-weight linear codes, one class of $2$-weight linear codes, two classes of $6$-weight linear codes, two classes of $8$-weight linear codes, and one class of $9$-weight linear codes from our construction.
+It is noteworthy that the defining sets in $(\ref{EQ9})$ and $(\ref{EQ10})$ used to develop linear codes in this paper deal with a new binomial Weil sum $S_{\mathcal{N}}(a,b)$ defined in $(\ref{EQ0})$ comparing the previous works summarized in Table \ref{Table7}.
 The parameters and weight distributions of these codes are completely characterized by using Weil sums and quadratic Gauss sums.
-Moreover, we obtain a class of optimal codes that meet the Griesmer bound for a special case.
-1pt The rest of this paper is organized as follows.
-Section $\ref{sec2}$ introduces some basic knowledge on exponential sums, cyclotomic fields, and weakly regular bent functions which will be used for the subsequent sections.
-In section $\ref{Sec3}$ and section $\ref{sec4}$, we first present some auxiliary results and then we respectively give the constructions of $p$-ary linear codes from the defining sets $(\ref{EQ9})$ and $(\ref{EQ10})$, and their parameters and weight distributions are explicitly determined.
+In addition, we identify one infinite class of two-weight optimal codes that meets the Griesmer bound.
+1 pt The rest of this paper is organized as follows.
+Section $\ref{sec2}$ introduces some basic knowledge on exponential sums, cyclotomic fields, weakly regular bent functions, and related auxiliary results that will be used in the subsequent sections.
+In section $\ref{Sec3}$ and section $\ref{sec4}$, we first present some auxiliary results, and then we respectively give the constructions of $p$-ary linear codes from the defining sets $(\ref{EQ9})$ and $(\ref{EQ10})$, with their parameters and weight distributions explicitly determined.
 Section $\ref{sec5}$ concludes this paper.